Grenoble: Post-war

 In 1955, future physics Nobel Prize laureate Louis Néel created the Grenoble Center for Nuclear Studies (CENG), resulting in the birth of the Grenoble model, a combination of research and industry.
 The first stone was laid in December 1956.

 In 1968, Grenoble hosted the X Olympic Winter Games.
 This event helped modernize the city with the development of infrastructure such as an airport, motorways, the new Hôtel de Ville (town hall), and a new train station.
 It also helped the development of ski resorts like Chamrousse, Les Deux Alpes, and Villard-de-Lans.

+21st century

 Since 2017, anarchist movements have been behind a wave of arson attacks in Grenoble.
 During the last week of August 2023, a police operation was carried out in the Saint-Bruno district of Grenoble, after the city experienced a new series of gangland killings during the summer.
 Numerous recurring security problems were observed in the immediate vicinity of Place Saint-Bruno and Cours Berriat, particularly related to drug trafficking and arms trafficking.